 There were various famines that were man-made.
 Grabbing land, wars and improper administration were the main reasons for many of the famines in recent history.

 Effects of Famines

-Starvation is nothing but biological consequences of a continuous scarcity of food.
+Starvation is nothing but the biological consequences of a continuous scarcity of food.
 During the famine, starvation occurs on a mass scale.

 Various diseases occur in the human body during famine-like cholera.
-It is caused by bacteria, Vibrio cholerae, which leads to an increased amount of water to be increased from cells that line the intestines.
+It is caused by bacteria, Vibrio cholerae, which leads to an increased amount of water to be released from cells that line the intestines.
 Symptoms include watery diarrhoea, abdominal cramps, dry, mucous membranes, mouth, and skin, excessive thirst and lethargy.

 Dropsy, which is now referred to as oedema is caused due to excessive fluid under the skin, the body swells.
 The affected area often retains a dimple after being pressed for a few seconds.

 Dysentery is another bacterial disease which spreads through water, stool, and food.
 Poor sanitation, contaminated food and water and crowded living conditions lead to dysentery.
-Symptoms include blood in stool, abdominal pain, diarrhoea, and fever.
+Symptoms include blood in the stool, abdominal pain, diarrhoea, and fever.

 Another notable condition is anaemia.
 There can be a lot more diseases that are caused due to famines.
 Apart from diseases, famines also cause lower fertility rates, poor living conditions, fewer income options, various socio-political issues, etc.